Six Hundred West Main, Charlottesville Virginia

 Awards

-2020 AIA Central Virginia Merit Award for Excellence in Contextual Design
+2020 AIA Central Virginia, Merit Award for Excellence in Contextual Design

-2020 Architecture, Construction & Design Awards Second Award in the Mixed Use (Built) category
+2020 Rethinking the Future: Architecture, Construction & Design Awards | Second Award | Mixed Use

 Six Hundred West Main Charlottesville Virginia